-Basketball Drills - Offensive Breakdown Drills for Attacking the 2-3 Zone DefenseBy James Gels, from the Coach’s Clipboard Basketball Playbook, @ http://www.coachesclipboard.net
+Basketball Drills - Offensive Breakdown Drills for Attacking the 2-3 Zone DefenseBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 Posts Cutting and Passing DrillThe two post players must learn to work together, and look for each other cutting inside.
 This drill starts with our two post players O4 and O5 in a stack on the low block (diagram 1), with a coach or assistant on each wing.
 O5 cuts to the short corner, while O4 cuts to the ballside elbow.
 The coach could pass to either, but here the pass goes to the O5 in the short corner.

-On the pass to the short corner, we want the high post to dive cut inside, looking for the pass from the short corner.
+On the pass to the short corner, the high post dive cuts inside, looking for the pass from the short corner.
 O4 cuts inside (diagram 2), doesn't get the pass, and moves to the right short corner.
 O5 skip-passes to the coach on the right wing.
 O5 follows the pass to the ballside elbow (diagram 3).

 Next, the coach passes to O4 at the short corner.
 O5 cuts inside looking for the pass, and moves to the opposite (left) short corner (diagram 4), as O4 skip-passes to the left wing.
 O4 follows the pass, cutting to the ballside elbow (diagram 5).

 This time, the coach passes to the high post O4.
 This pass triggers our short corner post O5 to basket cut, looking for the hi-lo pass from O4.
 In this case, we are assuming the hi-lo pass is not open, so O4 passes out to the right wing (diagram 6), and O5 clears to the opposite short corner.
 Now the coach yells "Score!", passes to O5 in the short corner, and O5 passes to O4 cutting inside for the lay-up.